At Building Circles

 We have since expanded our range of training and now also offer courses on the following: financial abuse, discrimination and hate crime, sex education, drug abuse and internet safety.

-If you would like any of these courses delivered one-to-one or in a residential home, please contact us.
+Find out more about the various types of training we can offer here and if you would like any of these courses delivered (either one-to-one or in a residential home), then please contact us.

 We have recently been awarded further part funding to run our Anti-Hate Crime work in schools, where we have taken a group of people with learning disabilities into local secondary schools to talk about their experiences of being bullied by school children outside in their local communities and on public transport.
 The experiences ranged from being called names on a local bus to being beaten black and blue by a large group of school children and having the experience filmed and posted onto a social media site.
 Again this work gives employment to people with learning disabilities but ultimately is to encourage community inclusion and to keep vulnerable people safe from harm.